Deputyship or Powers of Attorney?

 To become a Deputy for you, a person needs to know you well, show they’re trustworthy and be able to take on the responsibility.

 In England and Wales, applying for Deputy powers without the help of a solicitor costs £371, plus a £100 fee for the assessment.
 You’ll also need to pay an annual supervision fee of either £320 or £35, which could mean an up-front cost of £791.
+If the court decides your case needs a hearing then there is an additional fee of £494.

 You can apply to become a Deputy online.